ionutraresm/GCP-test/README.md

 # GCP-test
-An Excel sheet ingestion GCP microservice using Python (Flask)
+A GCP microservice template using Python (Flask)